Global Health Corporate Champions

 How is the Global Health Corporate Champions different from other Global Pro Bono Programs?

 Most GPB programs are staffed and funded by a single corporation.
 The Global Health Corporate Champions is designed to have multiple companies represented on the cohort and is an opportunity for companies to send single individuals (up to five), paying only the direct costs of the expenses to place the individual participants in the assignment.
 This provides an affordable way for small and medium companies to participate, as well as an economical way for large companies to pilot an approach and determine whether a corporate pro bono program would meet their strategic needs.

 How many corporations will be involved in this project?

-We expect to field a team of between 10-12 participants (minimum of 5, maximum of 15) on this innovative project.
+We expect to field a team of between 5-15 participants on this innovative project.
 Each participating company may send up to five participants; the final approval of candidates is made by PYXERA Global.

 What does the $15,000 fee cover?

-The $15,000 (per employee) fee covers the direct expenses of participating company’s employees to be deployed in-field for a four-week immersion experience, including coach airfare, project-related ground travel, hotels, local mobile communications, and a modest per diem for food, laundry, and other incidental expenses.
+The $15,000 (per participant) fee covers the direct expenses of the participating company’s employees to be deployed in-field for a four-week immersion experience, including coach airfare, project-related ground travel, hotels, local mobile communications, and a modest per diem for food, laundry, and other incidental expenses.
 Companies pay PYXERA Global, and PYXERA Global takes care of all logistics, arrangements, and the appropriate support to assure that participants are oriented, safe and secure while in-field.
 In general, employees continue to receive their salaries and benefits during their assignment, but that is the decision of each individual company.
-The Global Health Corporate Champions is an activity of the U.S. Agency for International Development’s Global Health Fellows Program II, which covers the program development and project implementation costs.
+The Global Health Corporate Champions is an activity of the U.S. Agency for International Development’s Global Health Fellows Program (GHFP) II (which is implemented by the Public Health Institute).
+GHFP-II covers the program development and project implementation costs.

 How do I know that our company candidates will be chosen?
 What are the requirements for individuals to participate?